What You Need to Know Before You Buy Property in New York

 Set your calendar with alerts for credit card payments.
 Or better yet, put your cards on auto-pay.
 However, be sure it's more than the minimum.

 It will take time for these wounds to heal.
-You should see small improvements over the first few months.
+You should see slight improvements over the first few months.

-But if you keep it up, after one year, you should see a real difference.
+But if you keep it up, you should see a real difference after one year.

 The most important takeaway is to maximize your potential.

-That means keep balances low, pay on time, keep your credit accounts open, keep credit checks to a minimum each year, and slowly start opening up new accounts.
+That means keeping balances low, paying on time, keeping your credit accounts open, keeping credit checks to a minimum each year, and slowly opening up new accounts.

-At the end of the day, you may still be able to qualify for a mortgage even with a credit score in the 500's.
+You may still qualify for a mortgage even with a credit score in the 500's.
 However, you'll probably have a hefty interest rate to deal with.

 Second: Save Up Cash

-Whether you intend on making an all-cash offer or go the more traditional route with a mortgage, you will need cash upfront for the purchase.
+Whether you intend to make an all-cash offer or go the more traditional route with a mortgage, you will need cash upfront for the purchase.

-All conventional mortgages require at least a small percentage of down payment going towards the final purchase price.
+All conventional mortgages require at least a small percentage of the down payment towards the final purchase price.

 But exactly how much money should you save?